Kamaell11/virtual-expert-ai-agent/README.md

 3. **Docker Issues:**
    - Ensure Docker and Docker Compose are installed
    - Check port availability (3000, 8000, 5432, 11434)

+4. **Fine-Tuning Issues:**
+   - Ensure training datasets are in correct format (JSONL recommended)
+   - Check dataset validation errors in training logs
+   - Verify sufficient disk space for model storage

+5. **Development Environment:**
+   - Use `make stop-dev` to properly stop development servers
+   - Check if all dependencies are installed with `make check-requirements`
+   - Review environment variables in .env files

 ## License